 Feel the power of the penguin

-In fact, with hundreds of Linux distributions (distros) to choose from, it doesn't matter whether you're working with a hardy desktop rig or – as of recently – even a Surface tablet.
-There's bound to be something out there that appeals to you.
+In fact, with hundreds of Linux distributions (or distros) to choose from, it doesn't matter whether you're working with a hardy desktop PC or – as of recently – even a Surface 3.
+(Fingers crossed either Surface Pro 4 or Surface Book are next?).
+There's bound to be something out there that works for you.

-See, Linux is just the heart, the kernel, of any Linux-based system.
-It's the distribution that determines the rest – the user interface design, the installation process and application support are all up to the distro's creator.
-Android and Chrome OS, for instance, are both based on the Linux kernel.
+You see, Linux is just the heart, the kernel, of any Linux-based system.
+It's the distribution that determines everything else – the user interface appearance, the installation sequence and software support are all up to the distro's maker.
+Android and Chrome OS, in fact, are both based on the Linux kernel.

-The only problem is, with such a wide array of customizable Linux variations out on the market, the decision itself might be enough to send you in Microsoft's direction.
-Thankfully, we've put together this quintessential guide to all of the best Linux flavors that both enthusiasts and newbies alike can enjoy.
+The only problem is, with such a wide array of customizable Linux variations out there, the decision alone might be enough to send you in Microsoft's direction.
+Thankfully, we've got a quintessential guide to all of the best Linux flavors that both enthusiasts and newbies alike can enjoy.